-Mass Balance
+Mass balance

 In a mass balance (in this case, focused on nitrogen) all material moving into or out of a system is accounted for.
-In this case, the system is defined as a 1-acre crop field.
-Inputs, or additions of nitrogen to the field, are categorized as positive (+).
-Outputs, or removals of nitrogen from the field, are categorized as negative (-).
-In addition, processes that transform nitrogen may be significant, and may result in either an increase (+) of available nitrogen in the field or a decrease (-).
+In this case, the system was defined as a 1-acre crop field.
+Inputs, or additions of nitrogen to the field, were categorized as positive (+).
+Outputs, or removals of nitrogen from the field, were categorized as negative (-).
+In addition, processes that transform nitrogen may be significant, resulting in either an increase (+) or decrease (-) of available nitrogen in the field.
 All known inputs, outputs, and transformations are summed, and the sign and magnitude of the resulting sum can be used to determine whether there is a net accumulation or a net loss of material in the field, or whether there are unknown material flows or transformations.

-N accumulation or loss = Inputs \pm Transformations - Outputs
+N accumulation or loss = $Inputs \pm Transformations - Outputs$